kubecost/docs/install-and-configure/advanced-configuration/user-management-oidc/user-management-oidc.md

 # User Management (SSO/OIDC)

 {% hint style="info" %}
 OIDC is only officially supported on Kubecost Enterprise plans.
+At this time OIDC does not support RBAC.
 {% endhint %}

 ## Overview of features